simon987/dataarchivist.net/content/posts/scrape_1.md

 {{< figure src="/scrape/dev_tools3.png" title="MD5_SECRET_KEY hidden in plain sight">}}

-The secret code was hidden only a few keystrokes into the source.
+The secret code was hidden only a few keystrokes away into the source.
 Now that we have all the puzzle pieces, let's hack together a simple Python script to automate the download process:

 {{<highlight python "linenos=table,linenostart=18">}}